-Affiliates program their part of this once-a-year global event by selecting the most relevant Kennedy Center sessions that are of particular importance to their audience.
-Live simulcast and time-delayed (on demand) viewing capabilities of all Kennedy Center sessions give affiliates maximum flexibility on scheduling during the 3 days and the following 2 days.
-Our mobile app, known as TEDMED Connect, brings the audiences together in various ways.
+Affiliates program their part of this once-a-year global event by selecting the most relevant sessions that are of particular importance to their audience.
+Live simulcast and time-delayed (on demand) viewing capabilities of all sessions give affiliates maximum flexibility on scheduling during the 3 days and the following 2 days.
+Our mobile app can also be used by TEDMED Live Affiliates to bring the audiences together online.

-Why would my organization want to participate in TEDMED Live?
+Why would my organization want to participate in TEDMEDLive Streaming?

-On-site Delegates typically pay an event fee of $4,950 per person to attend the TEDMED event at the Kennedy Center in Washington, DC.
+Delegates in Washington, DC and San Francisco typically pay an event fee of $4,950 per person to attend the TEDMED event.
 The TEDMED Live simulcast program offers an unparalleled opportunity for your constituents to see, hear and participate directly in an exciting multi-disciplinary dialog about health and medicine – live, at no charge, and without having to travel.
 There is no other experience in which your staff, team, faculty or students can experience the dazzling interplay of such varied minds, including Nobel Prize-winning scientists, the world’s most respected doctors and researchers, brilliant technology innovators and world-class artists.

-Who is eligible to receive TEDMED Live at no cost?
+Who is eligible to receive TEDMEDLive Streaming at no cost?

-Is there a deadline to sign-up for TEDMED Live?
+Is there a deadline to sign-up for TEDMEDLive Streaming?

-Do attendees at TEDMED Live affiliates just watch?
+Do attendees at TEDMEDLive Streaming affiliates just watch?

-No. In addition to experiencing the TEDMED sessions in high definition, and seeing local speakers live, associates are encouraged to engage in conversations during breaks and communicate with other audiences via TEDMED Connect, our mobile app.
-During the live simulcast, associates may also ask questions directly to speakers on the Kennedy Center stage.
-The conversations that happen off stage are just as important as what you experience from the stage.
+No. In addition to experiencing the TEDMED sessions in high definition, associates are encouraged to engage in conversations during breaks and communicate with other audiences online via TEDMED Connect.
+In some cases, TEDMED Live gatherings may even be asked to interact directly with the stage.
+Additionally, the conversations that happen off stage are just as important as what you experience from the stage.

 Will there be a Program Guide?

-When will TEDMED announce topics and speakers for all sessions at the April 9-11 event?
+When will TEDMED announce topics and speakers for all sessions?

 We would like to listen to a specific speaker; when will we know the schedule?